2020 South Florida Bulls football team

 The 2020 South Florida Bulls football team represented the University of South Florida (USF) during the 2020 NCAA Division I FBS football season.
 The Bulls were led by first-year head coach Jeff Scott and played their home games at Raymond James Stadium in Tampa, Florida.
 They competed as members of the American Athletic Conference.

-Previous season

-The Bulls finished the 2019 season 4–8, 2–6 in AAC play to finish in fourth place in the East Division.
-Head coach Charlie Strong was fired December 2, compiling a 21–16 record during his tenure.
-On December 9, 2019, the university announced the hiring of Clemson co-offensive coordinator and Broyles Award finalist Jeff Scott.

 Schedule

 The 2020 South Florida Schedule was initially released on February 24, 2020.

 The Bulls had games scheduled against Texas, Bethune–Cookman. and Nevada all canceled due to the COVID-19 pandemic.